benchlab/Neutron/README.md

   }
 }
 ```

+# How To Launch a Neutron-based Network?
+Neutron uses a software called [BenchCore](https://github.com/benchlab/benchcore), the blockchain engine utilized by Neutron, it also powers Neutron as well.
+Neutron simply manages the networks within the Bench ecosystem, identifies those networks through Kepler and provides tools for creating the BenchCore-powered networks that eventually end up under its management.

 # What Is benOS
 [benOS](https://github.com/benchlab/benos) is a decentralized operating system, originally based on Linux, uses some design strategies from [RedoxOS](https://github.com/redox-os) and even some design concepts from [OpenStack](https://github.com/openstack), [Ethereum](https://github.com/ethereum/go-ethereum) and [EOS](https://github.com/eosio).
 Although we utilize some of their design strategies, benOS is completely custom from a codebase perspective.